Student Nicole Konijn - MSc Nutrition and Health

-Nicole Konijn is doing the Master ‘Nutrition and Health’ and is especially very interested in research with patients and at hospitals.
+Nicole Konijn is doing the MSc ‘Nutrition and Health’ and is especially interested in research with patients and at hospitals.
 Therefore, it was no surprise she chose to do an internship at the VU Medical Center in Amsterdam, where she researched the nutritional status of rheumatoid arthritis patients.

-At the end of my master I had to find an internship, I decided to choose a university hospital, where I preferred a research with a lot of contact with patients and practical work.
-Eventually I chose the VU Medical Centre in Amsterdam, where the department ‘Dietetics and Food Sciences’ did much research in terms of malnutrition.
+At the end of my MSc programme I had to find an internship.
+I decided to choose a university hospital, because I preferred a research with a lot of contact with patients and practical work.
+Eventually I chose the VU Medical Centre in Amsterdam, where the department ‘Dietetics and Food Sciences’ does much research in terms of malnutrition.
 My internship research focused on the nutritional status of patients with rheumatoid arthritis (RA).
-RA patients have chronic inflammations on their joints throughout the body, so their joints are often painful and stiff.
+RA patients have chronic inflammations in their joints throughout the body, so their joints are often painful and stiff.
 RA patients are often less physically active than healthy people, because of these symptoms.
 On the other hand, the chronic inflammations throughout the body result in a higher energy requirement.
-Both factors influence the body composition (the ratio between muscle and fat mass) and function in RA patients.
-During my internship I have done a cross-sectional research, by which I have investigated the body composition and function of a large group of RA patients at the VU Medical Center at one particular moment in time.
+Both factors influence the body composition (the ratio between muscle and fat mass) and -function in RA patients.
+During my internship I conducted a cross-sectional research, by which I investigated the body composition and -function of a large group of RA patients at the VU Medical Center.

 During the first month of my internship, I wrote a research proposal, in which I explained the exact purpose of my research, what and how I wanted to do the research, and which results I expected.
-Thereafter followed two intensive months full of measurements at the policlinic and outpatient department of rheumatology.
-During such measurement I determined the body composition (height and weight, fat and muscle mass) and muscle strength of the patients, and I took off questionnaires about appetite, fatigue, pain, etc. I studied up to 108 patients in total!
+Then two intensive months full of measurements at the policlinic and outpatient department of rheumatology followed.
+During these measurements I determined the body composition (height and weight, fat and muscle mass) and muscle strength of the patients, and I took questionnaires about appetite, fatigue, pain, etc. I studied up to 108 patients in total!

-I really liked being able to carry out my own research at a university hospital, it was really great to see and learn how research is performed in real life.
-It is a big difference with studies at the university, those are often carried out in an artificial environment, which are not always comparable to situations in daily life.
+I really liked being able to carry out my own research at a university hospital, it was great to see and learn how research is performed in real life.
+It is a big difference with studies at the university, which are often carried out in an artificial environment, and are not always comparable to situations in daily life.
 Right now we are working on publishing the results of my research in a scientific journal.
-Wouldn’t it be great if my internship will be published worldwide, and all researchers can read my results!”
+Wouldn’t it be great if my internship is published worldwide, and all researchers can read my results!”